leejordan/reflex/README.md

 *   Creating complex nested grids which take advantage of flexbox layout properties
 *   Generating a reliable grid with dynamic content e.g. a list of products
 *   An addition or replacement to your current css framework
+*   A set of vendor-prefixed Sass or LESS mixins ready to be incorporated into an existing framework
-*   A set of vendor-prefixed helper classes and LESS mixins to get your flexbox solution off the ground faster
+*   A set of vendor-prefixed helper classes to get your flexbox solution off the ground faster

 ## Usage